swkWien/gdcr21marp/README.md

-# gdcr21marp
+# GDCR21 Slides via Marp

-Temporary Repo for Slides via Marp
+A temporary repository for discussion and experimentation.